 Address: 200 West Island Avenue, San Diego, California

-6 Feed Giraffes at the Safari Park
+5. Feed Giraffes at the Safari Park

-At the Safari Park, kids can see magnificent safari animals roaming in wide, open spaces as they would in the wild.
-The Safari Park keeps the animals in special enclosures and offers tours in open-air trucks that feel like an authentic safari experience.
-The safari tours offer an up-close view of Asian and African safari animals, such as tigers, lions, and rhinos just meters away.
+At the Safari Park, kids can see magnificent safari animals roaming in wide-open spaces as they would in the wild.
+The Safari Park keeps the animals in special enclosures, and guided tours in open-air trucks lend the feel of an authentic safari experience.
+Participants get a close-up view of the animals.
+It's a thrilling experience to spot tigers, lions, and rhinos just meters away.

 Address: 15500 San Pasqual Valley Road, Escondido, California

 Legoland also has many popular rides.
 Little kids love the Fairy-Tale Brook boat ride down a stream, with fairy-tale scenes along the way.
-Older kids enjoy the Pirates Shore water rides and the Lost Kingdom Adventure expedition in the Land of Adventures.
+Older kids enjoy the high seas adventure-themed Pirates Shores water rides and the Lost Kingdom Adventure expedition in the Land of Adventure.

 Address: One Legoland Drive, Carlsbad, California

-8 Ride Roller Coasters at Belmont Park
+7. Ride Roller Coasters at Belmont Park

 Address: 3146 Mission Boulevard, San Diego, California